…preparing young students for careers that don’t even exist yet!

 Allendale Columbia Lower School S.T.E.M.
 Teachers:

-Below are highlights of some of our Kindergarten, S.T.E.M. learning experiences:
+Below are highlights of some of our Kindergarten, S.T.E.M. learning experiences throughout the years:

 This webpage highlights some of our exciting Lower School S.T.E.M. learning experiences – including our current year programs, new programs in development and testing, as well as the units of study we typically provide our students.
 Collaborating with our numerous and global, collegiate and corporate partners, our S.T.E.M. programs continue to dynamically evolve each year with providing innovative and authentic learning experiences for our young students.

 With our years of experience in S.T.E.M. curriculum development and with Rochester, NY now designated the Photonics Hub of America, the Lower School S.T.E.M.
 Team has been requested to develop a comprehensive, grade-by-grade, Elementary Program in Optics.
 Working in collaboration with several university and corporate partners, we are excited to be engaging our Lower School S.T.E.M. students with actively field-testing our new Optics Programs, participating in our hands-on labs, and with also reporting out results and recommendations to corporate product development teams as well as, university level, Optics Departments – providing our students with authentic and relevant learning experiences!

 ..Unit of Study – Introduction to Life Cycles: Seeds & Plants

 …Unit of Study – The 5 Senses & Living vs. Non-living